 The day of your surgery will be a busy one.
 Please plan to spend most of the day with us.
-Please remember not to eat or drink anything, including mints or gum, after midnight the evening before your surgery.

 There may be several hours that pass between the time you check into the Surgery Center and the time that your surgery is completed.
 Your family should be prepared to wait several hours.
 A variety of coffees are provided in the waiting room and there are several restaurants at the National Harbor where your family members can get a meal.
 If your family members decide to leave the center for a brief period, they should notify the registration desk and provide a mobile telephone number where they can be contacted.
 They should not under any circumstances leave the National Harbor property.